AZEK (The AZEK Company Inc.) stock is in for a key growth catalyst - The Dwinnex

 Earnings Estimates

-As of right now, 18 analysts gave their recommendation on the stock of the company.
+There are 18 different market analysts currently analyzing its stock.
 On average, analysts expect EPS of $0.25 for the current quarter, with a high estimate of $0.3 and a low estimate of $0.19, while EPS last year was $0.26.
 The consensus estimate for the next quarter is $0.29, with high estimates of $0.36 and low estimates of $0.22.

 Analysts are recommending an EPS of between $1.12 and $0.99 for the fiscal current year, implying an average EPS of $1.07.
 EPS for the following year is $1.16, with 18 analysts recommending between $1.34 and $0.89.